-- 3.1 That the Panel note the proposed borrowing strategy for the 2020/21 financial year comprising: - a) a borrowing strategy to operate within the prudential limits set out in Appendix 2; - b) a borrowing strategy, to use cash as far as is practical with the option to borrow up to £3m long-term where the Director of Finance/S151 Officer considers this appropriate in 2020/21; - c) a forward borrowing strategy that will not be used in 2020/21; and - d) a loan restructuring strategy that is potentially unlimited where this rebalances risk. - 3.2 That, in accordance with the MHCLG's Guidance on Local Authority Investments, approval is given for the adoption of the Annual Investment Strategy (AIS) 2020/21 as set out in Section 7 of this report and Appendix 4.
-Also that the following policies are noted: - a) reviewing the strategy; - b) the use of external advisors; and - c) training.
+- 3.1 That the Police Fire and Crime Panel note the proposed borrowing strategy for the 2021/22 financial year.
+The main features are: - a) a borrowing strategy to operate within the prudential limits set out in Appendix 2; - b) a borrowing strategy, to use cash as far as is practical with the option to borrow up to £3m long-term where the Director of Finance considers this appropriate in 2021/22; - c) a strategy on borrowing in advance of need that will not be used in 2021/22; and - d) a loan restructuring strategy that is potentially unlimited where this rebalances risk. - 3.2 The Police Fire and Crime Panel to note in accordance with the MHCLG's Guidance on Local Authority Investments, the adoption of the Annual Investment Strategy (AIS) 2021/22 as detailed in Section 7 of this report and summarised in Appendix 4.
+Also, to note the policies on: - reviewing the strategy; - use of external advisors; and - training.